CybercentreCanada/assemblyline4_docs/docs/installation/configuration/monitoring.md

 loggingTLSVerify: "full"
 ```

-However, if you don't have an existing ELK or would prefer Assemblyline use it's own, then set `internalLogging: true` in your values.yaml.
+However, if you don't have an existing ELK or would prefer Assemblyline use it's own, then set `internalLogging: true` in your config file.

 ## Logstash Pipelines
 You can write [custom pipelines](https://www.elastic.co/guide/en/logstash/current/pipeline.html) to help enrich your data when passed through Logstash.

-You can set your custom logstash pipeline under `customLogstashPipeline` in your values.yaml.
+You can set your custom logstash pipeline under `customLogstashPipeline` in your config file.

 A simple example using Filebeat, by default there is no custom pipeline:
 ```